fishcus/KAP-manual/en/model/cube/table_index.en.md

 1. "discrete" index is the default index.
 It supports fast match of equal condition, but will degrade to table scan when processing ">" or "<" condition.

 2. "fuzzy" index is for query with like filter.
-If query with like filter will be applied to one column, please set the index as "fuzzy".
-It is not suggested to set index of too many columns as "fuzzy", which will increase storage overhead.
+If query with "like" filter will be applied to one column, please set the index as "fuzzy".
+It is not recommended to set index of too many columns as "fuzzy", which will increase storage overhead.

    > If query with the like filter applied to the columns which are not set as "fuzzy", it may spend more time when using table index.